xingjian-zhang/typst2img/README.md

 # Typst Formula Renderer

-A fast script to render your Typst formulas to svg or png.
+A customization-allowed fast script to render your Typst formulas to svg or png.

 ## Usage